KaruroChori/serial-txiki-module/README.md

+> [!WARNING]
+> This module is a work in progress.
+Not functional yet.

-Module for serial configuration in txki.js.
+Module to handle serial connections via txiki.js.